RV-VK/BillingApplication/README.md

 4- Servlets and JSP Application is replaced with Spring MVC Rest API Application.

 CLI Support -- UI Support -- API Support :)

-Will try to elaborate the Readme in further Commits. xD.